funilrys/PyFunceble/docs/usage/from-a-terminal.rst

         --no-files            Activates or disables the generation of any non-logs file(s).
                                 Configured value: False
+        --output-location OUTPUT_LOCATION
+                                Sets the location where we are supposed to generation the output directory from.
+                                Configured value: '/XXXX/XXXX/XXXXX'
         --unified-results     Activates or disables the generation of the unified results file instead of the splitted one.
                                 Configured value: False